-You’re speaking in meetings, contributing to discussions and delivering presentations – doing the things that should build confidence.
+What happens when you’re speaking in meetings, contributing to discussions and delivering presentations (doing the things that should build confidence) and yet, public speaking still doesn’t feel like it’s getting any easier.

-There are a few reasons this might be the case.
-Because it’s not always just about effort – it’s also about how you are approaching and interpreting these experiences.
+Let’s look at some reasons why this might be happening.
+Because it’s not always just about effort, it’s also about how you are approaching and interpreting these experiences.
+Basically, your mindset.

 Taking Action Alone Doesn’t Always Build Confidence

 The difficulty is that action alone does not always lead to increased confidence.
-If each experience starts with worry and doubt, and is followed by focusing on what didn’t go well, you are gaining experience – but reinforcing the same pattern.
-And then over time, this can make it feel like nothing is changing, even though you are putting yourself out there.
+And that’s because, if each experience starts with worry and doubt, and is followed by focusing on what didn’t go well, you are gaining experience but at the same time you are reinforcing the same negative beliefs.
+Then over time, this can make it feel like nothing is changing, even though you are putting yourself out there.

 Over time, this can create a pattern: